Best TV series to watch on Netflix right now (June 2020) - TheNewsTrace

 Black Mirror

-Black Mirror is unquestionably his most compelling and celebrated work to date – a dystopian and infrequently chilling imaginative and prescient of how know-how might change our lives, let’s face it, largely for the more severe.
+Black Mirror is without a doubt his most compelling and celebrated work to date – a dystopian and often chilling vision of how technology may change our lives, let’s face it, largely for the worse.

-It started as a Channel Four shot in the dead of night, however Charlie Brooker’s drama shortly turned probably the most bleakly gripping series on TV.
-Then Netflix jumped in and it went from a cult present within the UK to a world phenomenon that draws huge-name visitor stars from Jon Hamm and Bryce Dallas Howard to Andrew Scott and Miley Cyrus.
+It began as a Channel 4 shot in the dark, but Charlie Brooker’s drama quickly became one of the most bleakly gripping series on TV.
+Then Netflix jumped in and it went from a cult show in the UK to a global phenomenon that attracts huge-name guest stars from Jon Hamm and Bryce Dallas Howard to Andrew Scott and Miley Cyrus.

 Watch on Netflix